"Soda Dungeon": Review and Strategy Guide

 - Easy Mechanics

-Speaking of progression, the game has a great sense of it.
+Speaking of progression, the game has a great flow.
 You're constantly unlocking things: new units, new spells, new weapons, new armor, new tavern upgrades, and even new dungeons.
 Though this involves frequent grinding (repeatedly battling the same enemies to loot items and acquire money), it pays off with a plethora of rewards.

 The game utilizes retro graphics and simple mechanics to ease newcomers in.
 Unlike most RPGs, equipping armor doesn't add Defense; there is no Defense stat.
 Rather, it simply boosts your max health.
 Besides Hit Points (HP), there are only two other main stats: Attack and Magic Points (MP).
 Thankfully, many items increase other, lesser-seen traits (Critical Chance, Evasion, Magic Damage, etc.) to add depth, but the core attributes are nicely streamlined to eliminate confusion.